riccardogiorato/riccardogiorato/README.md

 I'm a Software Engineer, Mentor and Content Creator from Italy.

 * Fullstack Engineer at [Amusi](https://www.amusi.it).
-* [Mentor](https://mentomento.riccardogiorato.com/) - I have been mentoring more than 20 software engineer from around the world with [MentoMento](https://mentomento.riccardogiorato.com/).
+* [MentoMento](https://mentomento.riccardogiorato.com/) - I have been [mentoring](https://mentomento.riccardogiorato.com/) online more than 20 software engineer from around the world.
 * [Cypress-for-Everything](https://github.com/riccardogiorato/cypress-for-everything) - I'm coding tutorials and examples on complex end to end tests with [Cypress](https://github.com/riccardogiorato/cypress-for-everything).
 * [Blogger](https://riccardogiorato.com/blog) - I write about programming, technology, remote work, and other stuff on my [blog](https://riccardogiorato.com/blog) and also on [Medium](https://medium.com/@riccardogiorato).